-Many Volga River cruises visit Kostroma, where the streets fan out from a central square in a classical 18th and 19th layout and you can see medieval peasant homes and the golden dome of Ipatievsky Monastery and museum.
+Many Volga River cruises visit Kostroma, where the streets fan out from a central square in a classical 18th and 19th century layout and you can see medieval peasant homes and the golden dome of Ipatievsky Monastery and museum.
 On your Volga River cruise, you may also enjoy an excursion to Nizhni Novgorod, home to political exiles for years and recently opened to tourism, or a stop in the ancient seat of the Tatar Empire, Kazan, where a unique blend of Muslim and Christian influences still exists.
-Most Volga River cruises also sail to Uglich, one of the oldest towns in Russia, and Volograd, which used to be called Stalingrad and is the site of the famous WWII Battle.
+Many Volga River cruises also sail to Uglich, one of the oldest towns in Russia, and Volograd, which used to be called Stalingrad and is the site of the famous WWII Battle.

 Volga River Hotels

 If you are planning a Volga River holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally:

 The M/S Dostoevsky is a modern river motor ship built in Germany in 1981 (project 301) and fully renovated in 1996.
 Suites come equipped with televisions and all room have river-facing windows, climate control and modern ensuite facilities.
 Spread over four decks, the ship includes a variety of restaurants, bars, a souvenir shop, theatre and beauty salon so passengers have all of their needs adequately catered for.
 A cruise along the Volga River on the MS Dostoevsky is an excellent way to see Russia from a unique viewpoint.

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Volga River .